-- Compare your agency/authority's actual utilization of SDVOBs during the past year to the Specific Numbers for Projected SDVOB Use provided in your agency/authority's SDVOB goal plan for the that year. - Is actual utilization the same, better, or worse than projected? - Provide a brief explanation for why the performance was the same, better, or worse. - What is working/not working for your agency/authority? - CDTA utilization has reached remained just under 1% which is similar to FY18/19-19/20 but still well short of the 6% mandate. - Utilization can be directly attributed to the growing number of certified firms in areas of business that CDTA utilizes. - Determination of strengths & weaknesses - CDTA had the same experience developing the Minority Women Business Enterprise (MWBE program).
+- Compare your agency/authority's actual utilization of SDVOBs during the past year to the Specific Numbers for Projected SDVOB Use provided in your agency/authority's SDVOB goal plan for the that year. - Is actual utilization the same, better, or worse than projected? - Provide a brief explanation for why the performance was the same, better, or worse. - What is working/not working for your agency/authority? - CDTA utilization has reached 4.09% which is a significant increase from FY20/21-21/22 but still short of the 6% mandate. - Utilization can be directly attributed to the growing number of certified firms in areas of business that CDTA utilizes. - Increased utilization can also be attributed to working with current vendors who are NYS OGS Contract holders to make purchases through their SDVOB subcontractors-this has increased CDTA's utilization a great deal. - CDTA was able to purchase a floor sweeper valued at over \$50,000 through a NYS OGS SDVOB subcontractor. - Determination of strengths & weaknesses - CDTA had the same experience developing the Minority Women Business Enterprise (MWBE program).
 And while the programs are different the growth and results are similar-began as a small program that CDTA struggled to find ways to utilize and had severe under usage for a number of years as the program and staff ability to find creative ways to increase utilization grew.
 CDTA now has a solid program.
 Staff finds this experience with the MWBE program to be a strength of the organization.
-Staff knows what kind of NYS OGS contract opportunities to look for and what kind of prime/sub partnerships seek out as well as how to suggest them to prime contractors wishing to do business with CDTA. - The biggest weakness CDTA has is that the organizational needs are narrowly tailored to transit specific vendors.
-The SDVOB directory has a limited number of firms and of those firms even fewer are able to provide goods and services that CDTA actually needs. - Strategic Objectives Regarding Utilization of SDVOBs - Specifically address contracting categories including commodities, construction, construction consultants, services/consultants, or other categories approved by the Division of Service-Disabled Veterans' Business Development (DSDVBD). - CDTA expects to meet most of the mandate in the commodities & service/consultants category, as the list of certified firms continues to grow CDTA will be able to expand utilization. - Plans to Achieve Strategic Objectives - Practices, procedures, strategies or actions that may be implemented by the agency/authority to ensure participation by NYS Certified SDVOBs in agency/authority contracts.
+Staff knows what kind of NYS OGS contract opportunities to look for and what kind of prime/sub partnerships seek out as well as how to suggest them to prime contractors wishing to do business with CDTA. - CDTA is learning more about the vendors that are listed in the directory, what prime contractors they have partnered with and how to maximize that utilization.
+The SDVOB utilization has become more of a companywide initiative and less of a push by procurement due to the strength of our internal communication. - The biggest weakness CDTA has is that the organizational needs are narrowly tailored to transit specific vendors.
+The SDVOB directory has a limited number of firms and of those firms even fewer are able to provide goods and services that CDTA actually needs.